#1970s #1980s #1990s

 Sylvia moves to the most stereotyped England ever to make her wedding plans with Edward.
 The non-biological one that played Magnum then zooms to England to declare his love for Sylvia.
 This with the consent of the biological one from Cheers (Ted Danson) and the support of the Police Academy (Steve Guttenberg) one.
 After thwarting all the obstacles eg sheep, love-struck headmistresses and more, he gets to the church just as she marries the dastardly one.
 The vicar reveals himself to be the biological one and I burst into tears….as true love conquers all.

 The Wedding Belles Blogathon 2020, No 1

 This post was added to The Wedding Belles blogathon run by Hometowns to Hollywood.
 Other reviews with these casts include Dynasty and a comparison with the new series is found HERE.
 The Dallas show is reviewed here in many more reviews HERE.
-Hugh Grant is reviewed with Christopher Cazenove in The Lady and the Highwayman and on his own HERE in Love Actually.
+Hugh Grant is reviewed with Christopher Cazenove in The Lady and the Highwayman and on his own HERE in Love Actually and Music and Lyrics.
 Three Men and a Little Lady is reviewed in-depth HERE.
-Julia Roberts is reviewed in Notting Hill, Closer, Runaway Bride and Pretty Woman HERE and in Mothers Day HERE.
+Julia Roberts is reviewed in Sleeping with the Enemy, Notting Hill, Closer, Runaway Bride and Pretty Woman HERE and in Mothers Day HERE.
 Police Academy and Surrender both star Steve Guttenberg.
-Andie McDowell stars in St Elmo’s Fire.
+Andie McDowell stars in Groundhog Day and St Elmo’s Fire.